hexojs/site/source/docs/helpers.md

 --- | --- | ---
 `class` | The class name of form | search-form
 `text` | Search hint word | Search
 `button` | Display search button.
 The value can be a boolean or a string.
-When the value is a string, it'll be the text of the button. | false
+If the value is a string, it'll be the text of the button. | false

 ### number_format